zachlite/blog/_posts/2019-02-25-3d-impression-toy.markdown

 ---
 layout: post
-title: "My First Nontrivial Graphics Programming Project: Building a 3D Impression Toy in WebGL"
+title: "How I Built a 3D Impression Toy in WebGL"
 date: 2019-02-25 00:00:00
 ---